gowondesigns/smpl/CODING.md

      * @return void
      * @api
      */
-    public function fooBar() {
+    public function FooBar() {
      ...
     }

-__*Tip:*__

-> When something in a class or an interface is annotated with @api make sure to also annotate the class or interface itself!
+> __NOTE:__ When something in a class or an interface is annotated with @api make sure to also annotate the class or interface itself!
 Otherwise it will be ignored completely when official API documentation is rendered!

 ### Overview of Documentation Annotations